makrai/notes/futrell-2501-linguists-stopped-worrying.md

 * Nowadays the logic must be:
-  learners have hard formal restrictions even though this is not necessary and may be harmful for learning, and these restrictions create language universals.
+  learners have hard formal restrictions even though this is not necessary and may be harmful for learning, and these restrictions create lang universals.
 It is still a viable hypothesis, but it loses its elegance.
-* even if language-specific innate inductive biases in humans really are the key to the structure of human language, these inductive biases might not be expressible in terms of a categorical symbolic formalism or a sharply limited hypothesis space for learners.
+* even if lang-specific innate inductive biases in humans really are the key to the structure of human lang, these inductive biases might not be expressible in terms of a categorical symbolic formalism or a sharply limited hypothesis space for learners.
   * Inductive biases in modern neural models are soft and seem to